https://www.deakin.edu.au/__data/assets/image/0011/2668637/Fish_banner_950x475.jpg

 The argument is that fish gills do not grow at the same pace as the rest of their bodies.
 Once a fish reaches a certain body size, its gills can only supply enough oxygen to keep its body running – there is no oxygen left over for growth.

 What does this have to do with warming?
-The next step of the argument says fish use more oxygen in warmer water – but their gills don’t get any bigger.
-So fish reach the limit of their growth at a smaller size, leading to the temperature–size rule.
+The next part of the theory suggests that fish use more oxygen in warmer water – but their gills don’t grow any bigger.
+So, fish reach the limit of their growth at a smaller size, leading to the temperature–size rule.

 This ‘oxygen mismatch’ theory has sparked heated debate among global scientists, largely because insufficient data exist to confirm or refute it.